drym-org/finance/finance.md

 	[ ] contributors can choose to pay money or to do non-anonymous work.
 They typically choose the latter if they are core contributors.
 And if they happen to have more important things to do but still believe in the project, they would in that case contribute money and ideas, and labor in the form of consulting / lending expertise as needed.
 		- contrast this by introducing how, in traditional markets, there is a well of money created for future work.
 Here that's unnecessary since the contributors being paid are themselves in a position to contribute that well, yet, they contribute something more valuable -- the money represents _a lower bound_ on the value that could be contributed.
 That's the same as the traditional case, but the means of assessing that potential value is more accurate in ABE, since it's the contributors themselves making that assessment, and they will contribute in the way that maximizes global value rather than local value.
 	[ ] introduce this whole thing as a whole second section - the incentive structure and the information structure -- accuracy of assessing value.
 Introduce the context of global value and how it improves all.

-3. Project stewards define the scope of future work.
-3.